Overview of Trust Registration in India

 A public charitable trust and a religious trust are created for the benefit of the general public or a specific group of individuals.
 The state-specific legislation(s) governs the public trusts.
 The public trust can be divided into two main categories:

-- Public Charitable Trusts: These trusts are formed to promote societal activities such as poverty alleviation, education, medical relief, and other public-benefit initiatives.
+- Public Charitable Trusts: These trusts are formed to promote societal activities such as poverty alleviation, education, medical relief, and other public-benefit initiatives, similar to entities formed through NGO registration online.

 - Public Religious Trusts: These trusts are established to advance and support religious activities, including the maintenance of places of worship, religious education, and ceremonies.